carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

  Specify the numPoints parameters to be used for DBSCAN clustering (`analysis` mode).

-.. option:: -analysis-epsilon=<dbscan epsilon parameter>
+.. option:: -analysis-clustering-epsilon=<dbscan epsilon parameter>

- Specify the numPoints parameters to be used for DBSCAN clustering (`analysis` mode).
+ Specify the epsilon parameter used for clustering of benchmark points (`analysis` mode).

+.. option:: -analysis-inconsistency-epsilon=<epsilon>

+ Specify the epsilon parameter used for detection of when the cluster is different from the LLVM schedule profile values (`analysis` mode).

 .. option:: -analysis-display-unstable-clusters